Diane Abbott: 2017–2023

-April 2023 Loss of Labour Party whip
+April 2023: Whip removed

 In April 2023, Abbott wrote to The Observer in response to an article on racism faced by Irish people, Jewish people and Travellers, saying they do not experience racism as black people do.
 Labour withdrew the whip following its publication.
 Abbott withdrew her remarks, apologised and said: "Racism takes many forms, and it is completely undeniable that Jewish people have suffered its monstrous effects, as have Irish people, Travellers and many others."
 Abbott also said the letter was an initial draft sent by mistake.
-According to the Jewish Chronicle, the letter had been sent twice.
+According to The Jewish Chronicle, the letter had been sent twice.

 In September 2023, Abbott, still suspended, said that she had realised that "As a Black woman, I will not get a fair hearing from this Labour leadership".

 The Labour Party National Executive Committee concluded its inquiry into her comments in December 2023 and issued her with a "formal warning" for "engaging in conduct that was, in the opinion of the NEC, prejudicial and grossly detrimental to the Labour Party".
 She was also directed to complete an online e-learning module, which she did in February 2024.
 The campaign group Momentum criticised the Labour Party and Starmer for failing to restore the whip to Abbott once she had completed the module.